 Judge orders Benghazi suspect to remain in U.S. custody

-And on Wednesday, his attorney said prosecutors had yet to provide any evidence of Khatallah's involvement in the attacks.
+On Wednesday, his attorney, public defender Michelle Peterson, said prosecutors had yet to provide any evidence of Khatallah's involvement in the attacks.